 Disclosure: If you buy something via our link, we may earn a commission with no additional expense to you.
 As an Amazon Associate, I earn from qualifying purchases.
 Learn more

 Tabletop Dobsonians in the 4-6” aperture range are ideal for those who are tight on budget or storage space.
 They also make a superb complement to a larger telescope on those nights when we don’t feel like setting up the bigger one.
-Some people we know even have three Dobsonians or a combination of multiple telescopes to fulfill their different requirements.
-We’ve also had the luck to test out almost all tabletop telescopes available in the US in the last few years due to our Editor-in-Chief Zane Landers’ experience dealing with 400+ used and new telescopes.
+Some people I know even have three Dobsonians or a combination of multiple telescopes to fulfill their different requirements.
+I’ve also had the luck to test out almost all tabletop telescopes available in the US in the last few years since I dealt with with 400+ used and new telescopes.

 Rank Category: 3″ (76mm) Tabletop Dobsonians